Glaucoma: Causes, Types, Symptoms and Treatment

 The other types include low-tension glaucoma and pigmentary glaucoma.

-This is also called as acute angle-closure glaucoma.
+This is also called acute angle-closure glaucoma.

 It comes on suddenly.
 You may experience pain in your eyes and a rapid loss of vision.
-Fortunately, these initial symptoms of discomfort and pain make you seek doctor’s help.
+Fortunately, these initial symptoms of discomfort and pain make you seek a doctor’s help.

 As a result of an early intervention and treatment, you can save yourself from a lot of damage.

-In the start, it is asymptomatic.
+At the start, it is asymptomatic.
 You may not feel any kind of pain or distress.
 Even, the loss of vision is so minor to be noticed.

 This type of glaucoma is rare.
 Even the experts are not being able to understand it fully.